I'm Jonathan Herzog, and I'm a Democrat running for Congress in New York's 10th District.

 WHY I'M RUNNING

-This pandemic has killed more of us than died in the Vietnam War.
+This pandemic has killed nearly double the number of Americans that died in the Vietnam War.
 This pandemic is causing a 9/11 death toll every single day.
 This pandemic has triggered a new Great Depression.
 Hate crimes in New York doubled last year alone.
 Two-thirds were antisemitic.

 If New York had shut down just 10 days sooner, up to 80% of all deaths could have been avoided.
 Congress has been on recess.
 Our politicians have been asleep at the switch.